Our campaign for justice

 One bullet struck our sister in the head and she was killed.

-The 'New Irish Republican Army' made a public statement accepting responisibility for Lyra's murder.
+The 'New Irish Republican Army' made a public statement claiming responisibility for Lyra's murder.

 Lyra's murder sparked international outrage and played a pivotal role in encouraging our politicians to return to power-sharing governance that emerged following the 1998 Good Friday Agreement.